ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 Then if for the next 3 sprints, we are completing 30, 33, 31 story points the we can say our (average) velocity is 32.
 Velocity is useful to know what's the realistic amount of tickets / work we can do per sprint.

+## Required tickets for each project

+- Add  Epic ticket for project
+- QA: BDD senarios
+- BE, iOS, Android: Heimdall
+- BE, iOS, Android: Breakdown tickets with estimates
+- BE, iOS, Android: spikes for uncertainties